Auditions for Spring 2021 Are Now Open!

 Please note that rehearsal times may change throughout the year and may include weekend and weekday evening rehearsals.
 A complete schedule will be distributed at the beginning of the year orientation

 Participation is by audition only.
 For more information, please email Education Director Mitra Sadeghpour at firstname.lastname@example.org.

-Auditions for 2020-2021 will be held September 15 and 22 via Zoom.
-When you register for your selected date, you will be assigned an audition time between 5pm-8pm and sent a Zoom link.
+We have added a third audition date for Tuesday, October 6, from 5-7pm.
+When you register, you will be assigned an audition time between 5pm-7pm and sent a Zoom link.
 The audition consists of one memorized song of your choice, with accompaniment (live or track).
 Click Register Now for more information.